Staff and Trainees

-Anton Kvit received his Masters of Science in Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
-His previous and current work includes looking at the association of weather and environmental factors with malaria incidence in Zambia, analyzing healthy food availability in Baltimore in collaboration with the Center for a Livable Future, as well as other projects relating to infectious and chronic diseases and community health in the United States.
-He is also serves as a Teaching Assistant for several spatial analysis courses.
-His other interests include epidemiologic methods, GIS, and spatial analysis methods, interactive data visualization, and mHealth.
+Anton Kvit received his Masters of Science in Epidemiology from the Johns Hopkins Bloomberg School of Public Health focusing on the study of environmental factors and malaria incidence in Zambia as well as healthy food availability in Baltimore in collaboration with the Center for a Livable Future.
+His current work involves the application of spatial statistics and GIS methods to a wide range of public health projects relating to infectious and chronic diseases and community health in the United States.
+He also serves as a Teaching Assistant for several spatial analysis courses through the Online Program in Applied Learning and taught a spatial statistics seminar abroad.
+His interests include statistical, epidemiologic, and GIS methodology, interactive data visualization, and mHealth.

 Jesse Berman, PhD

 Assistant Professor in Environmental Health Sciences, University of Minnesota School of Public Health